 Both sodium and glucose are not good for the circulatory system.
 Salt increases blood pressure and promotes fluid retention, while sugar alters insulin levels and causes weight gain, which can lead to circulation problems.

-After having a bath, try placing a few drops of rosemary essential oil in your hands and then rub your legs from the tip of your toes to your thighs.
+After having a bath, try placing a few drops of rosemary essential oil in your hands and rubbing your legs from the tip of your toes to your thighs.
 Elevate your legs for about a half hour afterward.
-Massages can stimulate nerve receptors, which can result in better blood vessel dilation and therefore better circulation.
+Massages can stimulate nerve receptors, which can result in better blood vessel dilation and better circulation.
 The American Massage Therapy Association states that the oxygen capacity of blood can increase 10 to 15 percent with massaging.
 A massage can be a very soothing treatment for poor circulation in the legs.

 This involves immersing the lower limbs in hot water to stimulate dilation of the vessels near the skin’s surface.
 Immediately after immersing in hot water, the legs go into cold water to get the blood vessels to close down.
 This pushes the blood away from the skin so you can maintain a proper body temperature.
 Repeating this hot/cold cycle can get blood circulating.